AWS makes Translate, Transcribe, and Comprehend services HIPAA compliant

 For the uninitiated, Transcribe, Translate, and Comprehend leverage artificial intelligence (AI) to perform tasks like transcribing text from audio files, interpreting foreign languages, and extracting insights (including sentiment and key phrases) from unstructured text.

 AWS is a bit late to the game on the HIPAA front.
-Google Cloud has long offered HIPAA eligible natural language services through its Cloud Natural Language, Cloud Translate, and Cloud Speech products.
-But it would’ve been foolish to ignore the dollars and cents: the North American health care IT market was worth an estimated $31.3 billion in 2017.
+Google Cloud has long offered HIPAA-compliant natural language services through its Cloud Natural Language, Cloud Translate, and Cloud Speech products.
+But it would have been foolish for Amazon to ignore the dollars and cents: The North American health care IT market was worth an estimated $31.3 billion in 2017.

-Today’s announcement follows Amazon’s AWS Summit conference in July, during which it revealed a new Channel Synthesis tool that merges call center audio from multiple channels into a single transcription and new languages for Amazon Translate (Japanese, Russian, Italian, Traditional Chinese, Turkish, and Czech).
+Today’s announcement follows Amazon’s announcement at the July AWS Summit conference about a new Channel Synthesis tool that merges call center audio from multiple channels into a single transcription, along with new languages for Amazon Translate (Japanese, Russian, Italian, Traditional Chinese, Turkish, and Czech).
 Amazon Comprehend, meanwhile, saw text analysis improvements thanks to syntax identification.